-- Provides a solid theological and philosophical framework and historical perspective, as well as management tool competency. - Taught by professors experienced in the nonprofit sector and supplemented by knowledgeable guest lecturers-practitioners who have demonstrated results. - Instructs students in the use of the Drucker Foundation Self-Assessment Tool for Nonprofit Organizations, a strategic planning process based on the principles of Peter F. Drucker and developed in 1993 by APU professor Constance Rossum, Ph.D.
+- Provides a solid theological and philosophical framework and historical perspective, as well as management tool competency. - Taught by professors experienced in the nonprofit sector and supplemented by knowledgeable guest lecturers - practitioners who have demonstrated results. - Instructs students in the use of the Drucker Foundation Self-Assessment Tool for Nonprofit Organizations, a strategic planning process based on the principles of Peter F. Drucker and developed in 1993 by APU professor Constance Rossum, Ph.D.

-For more information, contact Graduate Chair, Orlando Griego, Ph.D., (626) 815-3820.
+For more information, contact MBA Program chair, Gary Lemaster, M.S., M.Ed., (626) 815-3837.